One of the most common questions that we get asked is: "How much light do I need for my kitchen?"

 The answer, as always, depends on both you and your situation.

-One quick question to ask yourself is: "Will I be relying on these lights for the sole source or the primary source of light in the room?"
-Also, be careful here about windows providing lots of additional light in the space because a good part of the time that you might actually be turning on the lights is when the sun isn't shining.
+One quick question to ask yourself is: "Will I be relying on these lights for the primary source of light in the room?"
+Also, be careful here about the idea of windows providing lots of additional light in the space.
+A good part of the time that you will be turning on your lights is when the sun isn't shining.

-If you have lots of additional light such as recessed lighting or hi-hats that provide additional lighting for the space, you could definitely go with a lower wattage bulb such as a 4 watt LED which is equivalent to approximately 30 watts of light.
+If you have lots of additional light such as recessed lighting or hi-hats in your space, you could definitely go with a lower wattage bulb such as a 4-watt LED which is equivalent to approximately 35- 40 watts on an incandescent bulb.

-However, if you'll be relying on these lights as the primary light source for the space you might want to consider upgrading to a brighter bulb such as the 8 watt or the 10 watt filament LED in your pendant lights so that you aren't in the dark so to speak.
+However, if you'll be relying on these lights as the primary light source for the space you might want to consider upgrading to a brighter bulb such as the 8 watt or the 10 watt filament LED in your pendant lights so that you aren't in the dark, so to speak.
+The 8-watt LED compares to 75-80 watts incandescent bulb in brightness, and the 10-watt LED is equivalent to about a 100 watt incandescent bulb but does not fit in any of our smallest pendants.

-Also, consider yourself and your age when you make the decision.
-If you find that your eyes just need more light or you are a little on the older side, sometimes a little extra light can be a great investment since all the bulbs are dimmable and 2700k.
+Also, consider yourself when you make the decision.
+If you find that your eyes just need more light to see the details, sometimes a higher wattage bulb can be a great investment since all the bulbs are dimmable and a 2700K, warm white color temperature.